 Low vision is a term commonly used to mean visually impaired sight, or sight that cannot be corrected with contact lenses or standard glasses.
 A person with low vision is severely limited with respect to visual acuity and/or loss of visual field.
 The person with low vision may still be able to function, work, and enjoy life, but the visual loss is present to a degree to which it interferes with the ability to perform a varying range of daily activities.

-What are the symptoms of low vision?
+What are the Symptoms of Low Vision?

 - Difficulty recognizing a familiar face or watching television

-- Difficulty seeing objects and potential hazards such as steps, curbs, walls, uneven surfaces and furniture
+- Difficulty seeing objects and potential hazards such as steps, curbs, walls, uneven surfaces, and furniture

 Low vision can be caused by many different eye diseases or injuries.
 The most common causes include:

-- Cataracts causes vision to be hazy
+- Cataracts, which causes vision to be hazy

 If vision loss cannot be corrected by medical or surgical interventions, vision rehabilitation may help.
-These services are provided by a multidisciplinary team which may include specially trained ophthalmologists, optometrists, social workers, nurses, occupational therapists, career counselors, and orientation and mobility specialists.
+These services are provided by a multidisciplinary team that may include specially trained ophthalmologists, optometrists, social workers, nurses, occupational therapists, career counselors, and orientation and mobility specialists.